-Though most personal injury claims involve motor vehicle accidents, premises liability, dangerous or defective products, professional malpractice or work-related injuries, there are other injuries for which individuals may seek damages:
+Though most personal injury claims involve motor vehicle accidents, premises liability, dangerous or defective products, professional malpractice, or work-related injuries, there are other injuries for which individuals may seek damages:

-As a general rule, defamation requires “publication.”
+Generally, defamation requires “publication.”
 For slander, this means that the statement must be made to or heard by some person other than the speaker.
 For libel, publication requires that the false statement be fixed in a tangible medium, i.e., put on paper or in some form where it can be seen by others.
 To constitute defamation, the false statement must be a statement of fact.

 Statements of opinion are never subject to defamation claims.
 Because defamation requires a false statement of fact, truth is considered an absolute defense to a claim of libel or slander.
 In addition, several exceptions have been carved out of the rule, including an exception for certain statements about people who are considered “public figures,” and therefore considered to have invited attention and commentary.

-- Intentional torts—Most personal injury claims are based on a theory of negligence—an allegation that the defendant acted carelessly, but not intentionally.
+- Intentional torts.
+Most personal injury claims are based on a theory of negligence, an allegation that the defendant acted carelessly, but not intentionally.
 However, an injured person may also seek compensation for harm resulting from intentional acts.

-- someone else acted intentionally or recklessly
+- someone else acted intentionally or recklessly;

-- that the conduct was extreme and outrageous
+- the conduct was extreme and outrageous;

-- that the conduct caused emotional distress
+- the conduct caused emotional distress; and

-- that the distress was severe
+- the distress was severe.

 Uber Employee or Uber Independent Contractor?
 It Depends Where You Ask.